gemmcomitsp/IRoverBT/README.md

 2) Send PRONTO

-The other buttons are for a hard coded Pronto Test code and to disconnect the bluetooth device from the phone.
+The other buttons are for a hard coded Pronto Test code and to disconnect the bluetooth module from the android device.

 The two text fields use totally DIFFERENT code formats.

 For 1, use the EasySender sketch on your Arduino.
-(Ken Shariff IRRemote Library - Also on Github)
+(Ken Shirriff IRRemote Library - Also on Github)

 For 2, use the Send Pronto sketch on your Arduino. (http://irdb.tk/send/)